kuritaka/kuritaka/README.md

 # I'm Takaaki Kurihara.
 Please call me Taka.

-- I'm IT Infrastructure Engineer in Japan
+- Project Lead/Infrastructure Engineer in Japan
-- Working at Trading Systems | Low Latency
+- Working at Core Banking Systems, Trading Systems | Low Latency
-- 15+ years of experience in Linux, Windows, Networking, and Storage.
+- 20+ years of experience in Linux, Windows, Networking, and Storage.
-- 15+ years of experience in designing, building and maintaining a highly reliable infrastructure
+- Team leader who migrated core banking systems to AWS microservices
+- Designed, built and operated infrastructure for HFT (high frequency trading) in a UK data center

 ## How to reach me